Apprentice Company Program

 In addition to performing alongside some of Nashville’s most talented actors, apprentices gain hands-on experience working with The Festival’s technical staff in areas such as lighting, sound, and costuming.
 An important initiative of The Nashville Shakespeare Festival, the Apprentice Company is designed to both enhance understanding of Shakespearean works as well as train future leaders in Nashville’s cultural community.

 The training is challenging, extremely rewarding, and intensely fun!
 Apprentices play supporting roles in the production and take on important backstage responsibilities as well.
-Please note: Shakespeare in the Park is physically strenuous; middle Tennessee summers are intense and acting is a full-bodied commitment!
+Please note: Summer Shakespeare is physically strenuous; middle Tennessee summers are intense and acting is a full-bodied commitment!

 Please contact our Apprentice Company Director, Santiago Sosa, for more information:

-Nashville Centennial Park: August 9-September 9, Thursdays-Sundays and Monday Labor Day
+Nashville at OneC1TY: August 15-September 22, Thursdays-Sundays and Monday Labor Day

 Tuition: $600 (Scholarships available)